rileymcnair/KoolVidz/README.md

 Team Members: Riley McNair, Evan Chen, Leon Zhang, Maxwell Liu, Orrin Zhong

-Our team plans to implement a video sharing service to provide information and entertainment to users.
+KoolVidz is a video sharing service that provides information and entertainment to users.
-This includes a search bar, like/dislike system, and a view counter.
+It features a search bar, like/dislike system, and a view counter.

 ## Features

- - Display Dynamic Data to the User
+ - Display dynamic data to the user

-   - The website will display video titles, videos, and comments based on user selection.
+   - The website displays videos, the video's metadata, and the video's comments based on the user's selection.

- - Upload data from Client to Back-end
+ - Upload data from client to Back-end

-   - Users will be able to upload videos and associated information which will be stored on the server.
+   - Users are able to upload videos with metadata that is stored on the server.

  - Meaningfully search through server-side data

-   - Users will be able to search for video titles using a search bar.
+   - Users are able to search for video titles using the search bar at the top of the page

-   - Searches will sort by most relevant first.
+   - Search results are sorted by relevance

  - Unique Feature #1: View Counter

-   - The number of times a video has been viewed will be displayed, allowing users to determine the popularity of a video.
+   - The website tracks and displays the number of times a video has been viewed, allowing users to determine the popularity of a video.

  - Unique Feature #2: Video Rating System (Like/Dislike)

-   - Users will be able to like and dislike videos.
+   - Users are able to like and dislike videos.

-   - A composite rating calculated by # likes - # dislikes will be displayed on videos.
+   - The website displays a composite rating for videos calculated by # of likes - # of dislikes.

- - Unique Feature #3: Comments Section
+ - Unique Feature #3: Comments

-   - Users will submit comments which will be stored on the server database.
+   - Users are able to submit comments, which are displayed below the video they belong to.

-   - Comments will be associated with and displayed under a video.

 ## Setup